rust-lang/rfcs/text/0000-target-tier-policy.md

   - Anything added to the Rust repository must be under the standard Rust license (`MIT OR Apache-2.0`).
-  - The target must not cause the Rust tools or libraries built for any other host (even when supporting cross-compilation to the new target) to depend on any new dependency less permissive than the Rust licensing policy.
+  - The target must not cause the Rust tools or libraries built for any other host (even when supporting cross-compilation to the target) to depend on any new dependency less permissive than the Rust licensing policy.
 This applies whether the dependency is a Rust crate that would require adding new license exceptions (as specified by `src/tools/tidy/src/deps.rs` in the